arjbhat/ImageProcessing/README.md

 ### Overview (running the program):

 The program's main method is in `src/ImageProcessingProgram.java`.
-The jar file can be found in `res/imgProcessAssign5.jar` and optionally takes a `-file` command line argument with the file to read the script from immediately after.
+The jar file can be found in `res/imgProcessAssign6.jar` and optionally takes a `-file` command line argument with the file to read the script from immediately after.
+It also optionally takes a `-text` command line argument to run in text mode interact with the program by typing commands in the console with one command per line.
 All other command line arguments are currently ignored.
-When run without specifying a file, users interact with the program by typing commands in the console with one command per line.
-The user may view available commands and their syntax at any point with the `menu` command.
+When run without specifying a file, users interact via the GUI screen that opens.
+The user may view available commands and their syntax at any point with the `menu` command in text mode, or via the command list dropdown in GUI mode.
 There is an example script in the `script.txt` file which can be used by running `java -jar imgProcessAssign5.java -file script.txt` in the `res/` folder.
 The provided sample images are in the `res/` folder.

 ### Design:

 The code (besides the main class for the program) is split into 3 packages: model, view, and controller.
-The view and controller structure is mostly self-explanatory, with details provided below.
 The model consists of the model, which manages many images, which are made of a grid of colors.
-The logic for image operations is mostly handled by macros such as Grayscale and Brighten.
+The logic for image operations is mostly handled by macros such as Greyscale and Brighten.
 The controller makes use of the command design pattern with the commands stored internally rather than declared as separate classes.
 The Pro version of the controller extends the previously written controller and adds extra commands.
+The Pro Max version of the controller extends the Pro version and adds a couple extra commands as well as implementing support for use with the GUI.
+The View has the default implementation as just a text view, and the GUI view interface and implementation with additional methods for more control.
+The features class is used to pass user input to the controller.
 The UML diagram is provided in the `res/UMLDiagram.png` file and should be referenced while reading the following descriptions for a more full understanding of the structure.